tundish/blathnaid/app/tale.rst

 Krol needed no second invitation, and drank the beer gratefully.
 Then he set the dish down again, and went back to the trivet, which was there on the floor.
 And he indicated one of the spokes and said, "Do you know what this one is?", and of course Jack did not.
 "This one stands for Simplicity", said Krol.
+He paused for a moment, trying not to stumble over his words.
 "Simplicity.
 Try to train that.
 It can be cultivated, can simplicity."

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.